Field report: Editor Janina tests the Body & Mind fasting cure

 Body & Mind Fastenkur

-Such was my fasting experience
+This was my fasting experience

-relief day
+Relief day

 1st day of fasting